(Variants/Other Names: None)

 between 1954 and 1959.
 Some M.H.1521Ms still fly in European aero clubs in France, and

-there are a few in the United States and Britain.
-[History by David
+there are a few in the United States and Great Britain.

 Engine: One 450-hp Pratt & Whitney R-985-AN-1 Wasp radial piston engine